 As Potting Soil or Mulch

 You can also use finished compost as potting soil or mulch for your plants.
 Mix equal parts of compost, vermiculite, and topsoil to create a nutrient-rich potting mix.
+This mix is perfect for starting seeds or potting up young plants.

 Alternatively, you can use finished compost as a mulch around your plants.
 Spread a layer of compost around the base of your plants to help retain moisture and suppress weeds.
+As the compost breaks down, it will release nutrients into the soil, providing a slow-release fertilizer for your plants.

 As I mentioned earlier, composting is an eco-friendly and sustainable way of managing organic waste.
 In addition to reducing the amount of waste that ends up in landfills, composting has several environmental benefits that can help create healthier plants and soil.